subspace/protocol-specs/docs/decex/staking_arithmetic_dust.md

 # Arithmetic dust

-When doing floating number arithmetic, dust is inevitable due to limited accuracy.
+When doing fixed point fractional arithmetic, dust is inevitable due to limited accuracy.

 In [the staking protocol](staking.md), fractional arithmetic is used for conversion between the stake and the share.
 We need to carefully choose the rounding direction in every calculation to ensure the dust always favours the protocol, instead of the user.
 If we favour the user, it can potentially lead to exploitation.